saltedge/saltedge-ios/README.md

 ## SEAPIRequestManager

 An `AFHTTPSessionManager` subclass, designed with convenience methods for interacting with and querying the Salt Edge API.
 Contains methods for fetching entities (logins, transactions, et al.), also for creating logins via the REST API.
-In addition, if you're using the `SBWebView` to create or reconnect logins, this class provides a method for requesting a Connect token as well.
+In addition, if you're using the `SEWebView` to create or reconnect logins, this class provides a method for requesting a Connect token as well.

 ### Usage